brenoepics/at4j/README.md

 ### Optional Logger Dependency

-Any Log4j-2-compatible logging framework can be used to provide a more sophisticated logging experience with being able to configure log format, log targets (console, file, database, Discord direct message, ...), log levels per class, and much more.
+Any Log4j-2-compatible logging framework can be used to provide a more sophisticated logging experience with being able to configure log format, log targets (console, file, database, etc.), log levels per class, and much more.

 For example, Log4j Core in Gradle